krobertson/deb-s3/README.md

 This is still experimental.
 These are several things to be done:

-* Properly create bare package manifests for the opposite arch so apt-get doesn't cry.
-* Have the release manifest retain manifests for the other archs.
 * Don't re-upload a package if it already exists and has the same hashes.
+* Currently requires dpkg... make it use 'ar' if dpkg isn't available.
-* Clean up the code.
+* Clean up the code some more.